Credit Score When Renting: Importance of a Good One

 The result sees rental payments count towards your overall score.
 This potentially means higher credit scores for tenants, who can then be more confident about securing a mortgage.

-The future should see tenants all over the UK enjoy improved credit scores and a greater chance of getting approved for a mortgage when they decide to hop onto the property ladder.
+The future should see tenants all over the UK enjoy improved credit visibility and potentially a greater chance of getting approved for a mortgage when they decide to hop onto the property ladder.

 Check your credit score